CCA-Public/digital-archives-manual/guides/arrangement.md

 To create SIPs with Folder Processor:

-* Press the "Select source" button at the top of the GUI and choose the directory you want to be able to select files from.
+* Press the "Select source" button at the top of the GUI and choose the directory you want to be able to select input directories from.
 The "Directory Selector" window will then populate with a checkbox interface.
 * Select all directories you wish to create SIPs from by checking the box to the left of the directory name.
 Any files that are selected will be ignored.
 * Input the destination for your SIPs in "Destination", either by entering the path directory in the box or by selecting a folder using the "Browse" button.
 If you do the latter, double-check to make sure that the correct path is entered in the box before moving on (it is easy to accidentally select a directory above what you intend when creating new output directories through the GUI).
 * If desired, select the "Bag SIPs" or "Run bulk_extractor" options.
 In most cases, leave these unchecked.